The Princess (2022 action film)

-The Princess is a 2022 American period action comedy thriller film directed by Le-Van Kiet and starring Joey King in the title role with Dominic Cooper, Olga Kurylenko, and Veronica Ngo.
+The Princess is a 2022 American fantasy action comedy thriller film directed by Le-Van Kiet and starring Joey King in the title role with Dominic Cooper, Olga Kurylenko, and Veronica Ngo.

 The film focuses on a strong-willed princess who fights to protect her family and save the kingdom when her suitor, a cruel sociopath she refuses to marry, intends on taking over the kingdom.

-The Princess, released on Hulu on July 1, 2022, received mixed-to-positive reviews from critics, who praised King’s performance, but criticized the screenplay.
+The Princess was released on Hulu on July 1, 2022.
+It received mixed reviews from critics, who praised King's performance, but criticized the screenplay.